dalesgit/logseq-sd/pages/SD-training-Feb-5.md

 		- Ethical humanists
 - [[Faith Styles notes]]
 - Notes for the day
-	- Jim Gray is returning to the church.
-LS knew him some time ago when he did module
+	- [[Jim Gray]] is returning to the church.
+LS knew him some time ago when he did module 1 and then dropped out.
+It was important to him that his SD be a priest
+	-